JibanRawal/Google-Data-Analytics-Certificate/README.md

 **Syntax** Every programming language, including SQL, follows a unique set of guidelines known as syntax.
 The syntax of every SQL query is the same:

-1. Use SELECT to choose the columns you want to return.
+- Use SELECT to choose the columns you want to return.

 2. Use FROM to choose the tables where the columns you want are located.

-3.Use WHERE to filter for certain information.
+3. Use WHERE to filter for certain information.